Business & Technology

 Many organizations have adopted Infrastructure as Code (IaC) methodologies and are now leveraging IaC tools to create and manage complex deployments that would otherwise take days or weeks to implement.
 With the REST APIs and integration with popular IaC tools such as Terraform, Fortinet has enabled organizations to automate the provisioning of security services to various virtualization and cloud platforms with CloudFormation.

-Today, if customers want to automate the configuration of their third-party security services running in AWS accounts, they either rely on User Data and custom scripts to push the configuration during the bootstrapping process, also known as day 0.
-Or, they need to leverage services such as AWS Lambda Function to interact with third-party resources via an API at some later stage of the application lifecycle.
+Today, if customers want to automate the configuration of their third-party security services running in AWS accounts, they have two primary options.
+They can either rely on User Data and custom scripts to push the configuration during the bootstrapping process (also known as Day 0) or they need to leverage services such as AWS Lambda Function to interact with third-party resources via an API at some later stage of the application lifecycle.

 For example, in order to create a new firewall admin account, after the VM boots up, AWS users would have to run a custom script.
 However, the recent enhancement to the AWS CloudFormation service allows vendors to model and automate third-party resources, such as a FortiGate admin account, by enabling them as resource providers for the CloudFormation service.